DanielFergisz/RepairBox-PSX-XMB-Apps-Installer/README.md

 The application-installation code is based on RepairBox HDD + Apps v1.3.
 The standalone entry point and media-specific build profiles are new in v1.1.
-See [third-party notices](THIRD_PARTY_NOTICES.md) for bundled components and their licenses.
-No Sony system files or application payloads are included.